wkoertgen/train.oracle12.migration/FAQ.md

 Feel free to add your own shortcuts.

-**NOTE:** I have installed the Oracle11g patchlevel 11.2.0.1 which is known as buggy.
-It was cumbersome to install.
-Latest patch of this release was Oracle11g 11.2.0.7, which unfortunately is not available for owners of a standard developer license.
-As we aim to this target group we decided to install the early 11.2.0.1 version.
+**NOTE:** We have installed the Oracle11g patchlevel 11.2.0.1 which is known as buggy.
+Latest patch of this release was Oracle11g 11.2.0.7, which unfortunately is not available for people with the standard Developer License.
+As we aim to this target group, we decided to install the early 11.2.0.1 version.

-## 4. How can I see which database is running?
+## 8. How can I see which database is running?

 	[oracle@localhost ~]$ ps -ef | grep pmon | grep -v grep
 	oracle    2884     1  0 10:03 ?
 00:00:00 ora_pmon_CDB1